- Canary Islands

-The Entallada Lighthouse was build between 1953 and 1954 and it's one of the last lighthouses in Spain that were equipped with accommodation for the people that worked here.
+The Entallada Lighthouse was built between 1953 and 1954 and it's one of the last lighthouses in Spain that were equipped with accommodation for the people that worked here.

 The building is quite impressive, with red masonry moldings contrasting the white walls.
 The stone used for the construction was brought here from the nearby village of Tetir.